At Labour and Wait we believe in a simple, honest approach to design, where quality and utility are intrinsic.

 In 2010, requiring more space, Labour and Wait moved to Redchurch Street, to an old Truman Brewery pub called the Dolphin.
 Here, they continue their search for products that work alongside their current range and which are destined to become future classics.

-Labour and Wait is also available from Dover Street Market in London, where we have a concession on the fourth floor.
+Labour and Wait is also available from Dover Street Market in London and New York.

 For further press enquiries, please email firstname.lastname@example.org